anfraz7/anyas-physics-major-advice/_pages/06-recommendation-letters.md

 ### who should write me a recommendation letter?

 Here is how I go about choosing letter writers.
-There is no one right way to go about it, and the rules are easily broken.
-For example, a professor with whom you have a great connection from office hours is better than a PHYS 332 professor you don’t know very well.
+There is no one right way to go about it.
 The most important rule is to choose people who will write you _strong_ letters of recommendation.

 Some ground rules: